Get Tech Tips

-My friend Ami Slavin requested that I write about this important topic in response to the horrifying videos that are showing up online of death and gore associated with compressors exploding.
-He pointed out that the “diesel effect” can be the cause, so let’s explore what may be, and likely is leading to these horrible incidents.
+My friend Ami Slavin requested that I write about this important topic in response to the horrifying videos showing up online of death and gore associated with compressors exploding.
+He pointed out that the “diesel effect” can be the cause, so let's explore what may be—and likely is—leading to these horrible incidents.

 In a diesel engine, there are no “spark plugs” like a traditional gas engine.
-Instead, the engine allows air and atomized fuel to enter and then it compresses it to a much higher level than a gas engine, so much so that the air temperature increases to the point that the fuel spontaneously combusts (autoignition) causing an explosion that drives the piston.
-Like all combustion this process requires –
+Instead, the engine allows air and atomized fuel to enter.
+Then, it compresses it to a much higher level than a gas engine, so much so that the air temperature increases to the point that the fuel spontaneously combusts (autoignition), causing an explosion that drives the piston.
+Like all combustion, this process requires:

 Fuel + Oxygen + Heat

-The fuel is diesel, oxygen is in the air and the heat or temperature increase is created by the high levels of compression.
+The fuel is diesel, oxygen is in the air, and the heat or temperature increase is created by high compression levels.

-If any of this sounds familiar it is much like an A/C or refrigeration just without the fuel and air parts of the equation… at least that’s what we think.
+If any of this sounds familiar, it is much like an A/C or refrigeration unit, just without the fuel and air parts of the equation—at least that's what we think.

-Inside of many modern systems you have oil, which is combustible at very high temperatures.
-Mineral oil, for example, has a flash point of about 355 degrees F which is unlikely in an air conditioning system and for it to burn at flashpoint it requires an ignition source like a spark.
-Autoignition is the spontaneous combustion of an oil or other flammable substance at a given temperature and is a much higher temperature than the flash point.
+Inside of many modern systems, you have oil, which is combustible at very high temperatures.
+Mineral oil, for example, has a flash point of about 355 degrees F, which is unlikely in an air conditioning system.
+For it to burn at the flash point, it requires an ignition source like a spark.
+Autoignition is the spontaneous combustion of oil or another flammable substance at a given temperature, a much higher temperature than the flash point.

-As we see more and more flammable refrigerants (Propane, Isobutane) and slightly flammable refrigerants (R-32) being used widely overseas and in smaller instances in the US.
-We even see 30lb jugs of “drop-in” refrigerant for R22 on eBay and elsewhere that turns out to be largely R290 (propane).
-The study above and one performed by Purdue shows that even non-flammable refrigerants will burn in addition to the oil if the temperatures rise high enough and enough oxygen is present.
+Lately, we've seen more and more flammable refrigerants (propane, isobutane) and slightly flammable refrigerants (R-32) being used widely overseas and in smaller instances in the US.
+We even see 30-lb jugs of “drop-in” refrigerant for R-22 on eBay and elsewhere that turn out to be largely R-290 (propane).
+The study above and one performed by Purdue show that even non-flammable refrigerants will burn in addition to the oil if the temperatures rise high enough and enough oxygen is present.

 A system that is properly evacuated will have little to no oxygen mixed with the refrigerant and oil.
 No oxygen means no combustion.
-This is likely one reason that many of the explosions are happening in countries with poor installation and evacuation practices.
+This is likely why many of the explosions are happening in countries with poor installation and evacuation practices.

 Pressure Switches are Important

-A low pressure or loss of charge switch will shut the system off before the low side runs in a vacuum, this will help prevent drawing air into a leaking system and will also prevent a compressor from running with no cooling provided by returning refrigerant.
-A high pressure switch is an obvious preventative becasue it will help reduce the possibility that a compressor could get to high enough pressure for autoignition to occur.
+Low pressure or loss of charge switch will shut the system off before the low side runs in a vacuum; this will help prevent drawing air into a leaking system and prevent a compressor from running with no cooling provided by returning refrigerant.
+A high-pressure switch is an obvious preventative because it will help reduce the possibility that a compressor could get to a high enough pressure for autoignition to occur.

 Proper Overload Protection

 In the case of combustible refrigerants, there is always a danger of combustion in cases of brazing and soldering or during terminal venting.
-It is critical that proper precautions be taken to purge the system complete with an inert gas and ventilate the area before it is exposed to a torch or sparks.
-Because you cannot always be aware if someone may have “dropped in” a flammable refrigerant these are good practices even if you think the refrigerant is non-flammable.
-This is another reason to cut out old components rather than unsweating them when making a repair.
+It is critical that proper precautions be taken to purge the system completely with an inert gas and ventilate the area before it is exposed to a torch or sparks.
+Because you cannot always be aware if someone may have “dropped in” a flammable refrigerant, these are good practices even if you think the refrigerant is non-flammable.
+It's also another reason to cut out old components rather than unsweating them when making a repair.

 Pump Down With Care

-Before you pump down a system consider that the unit may be severely overcharged or have a microchannel condenser.
-If you attempt to pump down a unit in either of these cases you can build up huge pressure and temperatures very quickly increase the chances of a dangerous explosion due to high pressure even if not from combustion.
+Before you pump down a system, consider that the unit may be severely overcharged or have a microchannel condenser.
+If you attempt to pump down a unit in either of these cases, you can build up huge pressure and temperatures very quickly.
+High temperatures and pressures will increase the chances of a dangerous explosion due to high pressure, even if not from combustion.

 Be Careful With What You Work On